TickLabVN/org-metrics/README.md

     - `member`: Addition of new collaborator in repository.
 7. Github projects.

-## IV.
-What you will learn
-- Learn how to use [Octokit.js](https://github.com/octokit/octokit.js) to interact with the GitHub REST API in your JavaScript scripts.
-- Learn how to build a tool using GitHub Actions.
+## VI.
+References
+- An infographics generator to display stats about your GitHub account: [https://github.com/lowlighter/metrics](https://github.com/lowlighter/metrics)